dpaguba/js-zero-to-hero/README.md

 - [Progress Steps 🏃🏻‍♂️](#progress-steps-) - is a user interface component often used in multi-step processes, such as forms, tutorials, surveys, or any scenario where users need to follow a sequence of steps or stages.
 - [Rotating Navigation 🧭](#rotating-navigation-) - involves creating a navigation menu for a website.
 The distinctive feature of this navigation menu is its ability to reveal additional links or options through a rotating animation.
 - [Apple Calculator 🧮](#apple-calculator-) - seeks to replicate the visual and functional aspects of the Apple Calculator, offering users a familiar and user-friendly calculator experience within a web browser.
+- [Currency Convertor 💸](#currency-convertor-) - is a financial tool or application that allows users to convert the value of one currency into another.
+The primary purpose of a currency converter is to provide users with the current exchange rate between different currencies and to perform currency conversions accurately and efficiently.

 ## Preview 🌟